BlockchainCommons/www.blockchaincommons.com/_posts/2021-09-15-Principal-Authority.md

 commercial law where an agent is empowered to take on certain tasks.

 As the name would suggest, Principal Authority first requires a
 Principal: a person or entity.
-It then requires that they have
+It then requires that entity have
 Authority: some power.
 Principal Authority is thus the power derived from a person or entity, which they can use or which they can delegate out to others.
 When applied to digital identity, Principal Authority